BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 To sign commits locally, you need to tell Git what GPG key you would like to use.

 Set your GPG signing key for Git.
-Paste the command below, substituting `keyID` for your key ID:
+Paste the command below:

 ```
 $ git config --global user.signingkey $KEY_ID